 What is Epilepsy?

 It is important to remember that epilepsy is not contagious and it does not cause mental illness.
 It is what you have, not what you are.
-Most people with epilepsy have normal intelligence and some have superior intelligence.
-Epilepsy is a medical disorder that only affects the person during the few moments when they are having a seizure.
-People who have epilepsy are just like everybody else–some short, some tall; some shy, some outgoing; some athletic, some not so good at sports; and so on.
-Everyone has different strengths and weaknesses.
+Most people with epilepsy have average, if not above average IQ’s, and are just like everybody else.
 Epilepsy is only one part of a person’s life, it should not stand in the way of achievement or success or living life like everyone else!

 In more than 7 out of every 10 cases of epilepsy, no exact cause can be found.
 Some of the known causes include: head injuries, high fever, brain tumors, genetic factors, poisoning, congenital defects or a serious illness that affects the brain (ex: meningitis).
 Seizures in older people may also be caused by: heart disease, stroke, Alzheimer’s, circulatory problems, diseases affecting the brain, brain tumors or scarring from brain surgery.